Wondering why everyone just keeps blabbing on about the need for travel insurance?

 - going to a country where there’s a war or disaster (which was known at departure time)

-Travel insurance also won’t cover you for pre-existing medical conditions (things you already had before your trip).
+Travel insurance also typically won’t cover you for pre-existing medical conditions.

 What’s the best travel insurance?